Typhoon Preparedness & Safety Tips

 2. Store drinking water for consumption.

 3. When evacuating your home or facility, turn off the main water valve.
+After the storm, assess for any leaks within your property and repair the leaks, if any, right away.

 4. CUC will continue to fill distribution storage reservoirs until power is lost.
 In anticipation of power outages, CUC will purposely valve off the distribution tanks to aid with rationing of water after the storm.